inexorgame-obsolete/wiki-mirror/Inexor-Tree.md

     * Still faster since non-blocking
     * Trade of was made to allow a design where even Inexor gameservers and clients could communicate this way.

+### Example: Difference to Sauerbraten

+**Sauerbraten** would let you set an "intermission" script and it will execute it when intermission is started. (and thats probably one of <5 places where such stuff gets executed)

+In **Inexor** everything is stored in the InexorTree.
+One would attach in InexorFlex a listener on the /game/is_intermission variable which gets executed as soon as that variable changed.
+No waiting time for the script in InexorCore hence.

 ## Accessing the Inexor Tree

 ### C++